broccolimicro/loom/docs/_lang/chp.md

 ```

 If there are two processes in two isochronic regions like `(a-;b+;P)'0 || ([b]; a+)'1`,
-then during the process `P`, the value of the node `a` will be `-` because the
+then during the process `P`, the value of the node `a` will be unknown because the
-process on the left knows that `a` was `0` but that it will change to `1`.
+process on the left knows that `a` was `GND` but that it will change to `Vdd`.
 It
 just doesn't know when.
 Meanwhile in the process on the right, the value of `a`
-will start at `-` and transition to `1` after the assignment `a+`.
+will start unknown and transition to `Vdd` after the assignment `a+`.

 ## Reset Behavior

 Because reset behavior can be a complex thing that has a multitude of timing
-assumptions and different possible implementations, hsesim has a very basic
+assumptions and different possible implementations, Loom has a very basic
 reset implementation.
-It goes as follows: as long as there isn't any choice to
+As long as there isn't any choice to be made, and we
-be made, and we don't enter a loop, execute transitions and accumulate their
+don't enter a repetition, execute transitions and accumulate their affect on
-affect on the state into a reset state.
+the state into a reset state.
 Here is an example:

 ```
 R.f-,R.t-,L.e+; [R.e&~L.f&~L.t];